MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 Here's a suggested process for collaborating on rate reduction efforts:

 1. *Identify opportunities for cost optimization*: Together, the teams should identify potential areas for cost optimization, such as infrastructure, cloud resources, licenses, and third-party services.
-Consider moving preproduction environnments to regions with better priced services and factors like usage patterns, scalability, and workload requirements.
+Consider moving preproduction environments to regions with better priced services and weigh factors like usage patterns, scalability, and workload requirements.

 1. *Assess resource requirements*: Determine the resources needed to support the component or workload.
 Consider factors such as infrastructure, maintenance, and ongoing support.
 Understanding these requirements can help you gauge the long-term commitment involved.